codebyzeb/g2p-plus/README.md

 If you are using the `download` command from the CHILDES processor, make sure you have R installed.

-If you are using the `phonemize` command from the CHILDES processor, you will need to install the [espeak](https://github.com/espeak-ng/espeak-ng) backend.
+If you are using the `process` command from the CHILDES processor, you will need to install the [espeak](https://github.com/espeak-ng/espeak-ng) backend.
 Note that on mac, you may need to point you may need to find where the dylib file was installed and make sure that phonemizer can find it by doing something like:

 ```
 brew install espeak